kyoduke/resico/README.md

 # Really Simple Counter App

 **This is a simple counter app made for learning purposes.**

-Next goal: add the option to customise the amount a user want to add.
+Next goal: add the option to customize the amount a user want to add.